Arthi-chaud/Marvinette/README.md

         --mod-project: Modify the project\'s info.

         --add-test, --create-test: Create a functionnal test
-        --create-sample-project: Create a sample test file.
+        --create-sample-test: Create a sample test file.
 The values will be changed by the user.
         --mod-test: Modify a functionnal test
         --del-test, --delete-test: Delete a functionnal test